• Phed Mark London: A Spicy Thai Pop-Up Experience

 • Sautéed scallops, black pudding, apple, cabernet sauvignon dressing as a starter dish from Côte Brasserie, London

 Chicken – I can do better.
-I don’t mean this to be rude but rotisserie chicken in France is a street food done to perfection.
+I don’t mean this to be rude; rotisserie chicken in France is a street food, done to perfection.
 Smoked chicken is sold in supermarkets in France.
-That is a lot of respect for the chicken and it was not had here.
+A lot of respect for the chicken shows in French cooking.
+Nonw was shown here.

-The fries were a let down.
+Fries are a let down.
 Which is a shame because I love a deep fried thinly cut potato.
-So much so that I would have taken advantage of the promise of free-flowing fries were it not for the fact that they were not crispy and fluffy or even warm.
+So much so that I the promise of free-flowing fries has me weeping for joy.
+My joy is stolen.
+They aren’t crispy or fluffy or even warm.
+Why would I want anything free flowing like that?

-I’m not sure why Café Rouge more or less departed London but I am sure that buying Côte Brasserie is a good investment.
+I’m not sure why Café Rouge more or less departed London.
+Buying Côte Brasserie is a good investment.
 A prime real estate investment.
 Restaurants are a tricky business, no doubt and Côte is no shy player in this game to rinse it out till its last breath-on-a-story.
 On Sloane Square they reside neighbourly to Colbert.
-I told you: not shy.
-It’s also probably why I’ve never had the urge to pop in and try new menu items like the tartiflette that is apparently coming and going every day, according to my emails.
-I’d rather stick to spending more when I can and order from a menu that speaks to me in French.
+It’s probably why I’ve never had the urge to pop in and try new menu items, like the tartiflette.
+Apparently that’s coming and going every day, according to my emails.
+I’d rather stick to spending more when I can; order from a menu that speaks to me in French.
 It’s seasonal too, so you get to try new things!

-Regarding the Pastis situation, it was 4th server or waitress who informed me (after I thought it worth another go at trying to fulfil my initial request) that she could find me a Pernod.
+Regarding the Pastis situation, it was a forth server who informed me that she could find me a Pernod.

 Côte Brasserie